 Online briefing sessions

-We hosted 3 online briefing sessions to explain the admissions process, answer your questions and help you apply for a school place.
-The sessions did not promote any particular school but gave an overview of the whole process.
-Session times were:
+We hosted 3 online briefing sessions on Thursday 14 September 2023 to explain the admissions process, answer questions and offer help to apply for a school place.
+Sessions did not promote any particular school but gave an overview of the whole process.

 University Technical Colleges and Studio Schools